vl4ds/Documentation/ref-docs/zigbee-ref.rst

 zigbee.writeAttribute()
 ~~~~~~~~~~~~~~~~~~~~~~~

-Write the attribute value of the specified cluster.
+Write the attribute value of the specified Cluster.

 **Signature:**
     .. code-block:: groovy

-        zigbee.writeAttribute(Integer cluster, Integer attributeId, Integer dataType, value)
+        zigbee.writeAttribute(Integer Cluster, Integer attributeId, Integer dataType, value)

 **Parameters:**
-    - **cluster**: The cluster ID to write
+    - **Cluster**: The Cluster ID to write
-    - **attributeId**: The Id of the attribute to write
+    - **attributeId**: The attribute ID to write
-    - **dataType**: The data type ID of the attribute as specified in the zigbee specification
+    - **dataType**: The data type ID of the attribute as specified in the `ZigBee Cluster library <http://www.zigbee.org/download/standards-zigbee-cluster-library/>`__
-    - **value**: The Integer value to write for data types of *boolean*, *unsigned int*, *signed int*, general data, and enumerations.
+    - **value**: The Integer value to write for data types of *boolean*, *unsigned int*, *signed int*, *general data*, and *enumerations*.
 Other data types are not currently supported but will be added in the future.
 Let us know if you need a data type that is not currently supported.

 **Example**:
-    - Write a 16-bit unsigned integer
+    - Write the value 0x12AB to a unsigned 16-bit integer attribute
         .. code-block:: groovy

             zigbee.writeAttribute(0x0008, 0x0010, 0x21, 0x12AB)